-The brand new “Quartier” is the most important enrichment for the town of Garmisch-Partenkirchen since the construction of the olympic ski-jump tower.
-You live in wood-paneled lofts with their own kitchen, a view of the mountain top and direct access to the historic Altstadt of Garmisch.
+The “quartier” is the most important enrichment for the town of Garmisch-Partenkirchen since the construction of the olympic ski-jump tower.
+You live in wood-paneled lofts with a view of the mountain top and direct access to the historic Altstadt of Garmisch.

 On principle, the small town of Garmisch-Partenkirchen – host to the Olympic Winter Games in 1936 – is a perfect place.
 The scenery shows the spectacular motives of the “Alpspitze” and the “Waxenstein” rock.
 And right next to them is the tip of Germany’s highest mountain, the Zugspitze.
 In summer the guests are sent through waterfall-ravines (Partnachklamm und Höllentalklamm).
 There are thousands of divine hiking tours and mountain huts.
 And in winter, apart from the three family-friendly ski-regions, guests enjoy the complete winter-sport program of an olympic village, including wonderful places for ski-touring.

-All the lofts have a small kitchenette and a dining table, but are not really suitable for large dinners.
-Breakfast is also served in the main building and Garmisch-Partenkirchen has so many lovely and good restaurants, that you really don’t want to be cooking yourself every evening.
+All the lofts have a small kitchenette with a table, but they are not really suitable for large dinners.
+Breakfast is also served in the main building.
 There is also a large double bed and a smaller bed in the middle, which is ideal for the kids (sometimes available as bunk beds).

-The quartier doesn’t lie idyllically in the countryside, but more towards the town centre.
+The quartier is not located in the countryside, but more towards the town centre.
 Sankt-Martin Straße, which is where the ensemble is, belongs to one of the much driven streets of the town, especially in winter (due to a special glass front, you will not hear any of the cars).
 Also: it’s only a few minutes to local mountain and mountain top.
 In summer you can use the hotel as a starting point for your bike tours through this alpine world.

 Booking & Contact